 - Romeo and Juliet

-And now for the better way to make your broad beans on toast.
+And now for the better way to make your broad-beans on toast.

 It takes a little time to retrain the tongue and lips; ultimately we have to accept that whole foods are chewy.

-Oh, and if you are gluten intolerant you will find that by adding a sourdough starter, your problems with a grumbling belly will be a matter of the past.
+Oh and if you are gluten intolerant you will find that by adding a sourdough-starter, your problems with a grumbling belly will be a matter of the past.

-Alas, you are most unlikely to find young broad bean pods in the shops.
+Alas you are most unlikely to find young broad-bean pods in the shops.
 You have to grow them yourself.

-Well-being that will take you to stunning eighties and nineties with little or no medication and all your marbles and joints intact takes time and some planning.
-If the thought of spending five minutes every morning milling the 100% flour for the best tasting bread in the world, and some time in the garden growing your own broad beans is just too much, then alas you must go your own way.
+If the thought of spending five minutes every morning milling the 100% flour for the best-tasting bread in the world and some time in the garden growing your own broad beans is just too much, then alas you must find your own way.

-Spending time in the garden is our way of what is known as forest bathing; savouring the senses as you plant and nurture, compost and harvest your food.
-Those who enjoy life this way have little need for gyms for exercise, psychiatrists for anxiety and stress and doctors for their medicines.
+Spending time in the garden is our way of participating in what is known as forest bathing; savouring the senses as you plant and nurture your food.
+Harvesting the mellow fruitfulness completes the blissful journey.

 "When the world wearies, and society ceases to satisfy,